shopware/docs/products/extensions/search/extensibility.md

 ## The suggest gateway

-For showing the results in the suggest dropdown, you have to extend `Storefront/storefront/layout/header/search-suggest.html.twig` like the Enterprise Search does:
+For showing the results in the suggest dropdown, you have to extend `Storefront/storefront/layout/header/search-suggest.html.twig` like the Advanced Search does:

 {% embed url="https://gitlab.com/shopware/shopware/enterprise/swagenterprisesearchplatform/-/blob/release/src/Resources/views/storefront/layout/header/search-suggest.html.twig" caption="" %}